v-sbradley/bacx-pr/topics/rn-dos-donts.md

 ---
-title: "Do's and don'ts in the Release Notes" ms.date: 10/29/2018 ms.service: ms.topic: "conceptual"
+title: "Dos and donts in the Release Notes" ms.date: 10/29/2018 ms.service: ms.topic: "conceptual"